Wednesday, 15 July 2015

 Waddell rejects Engel’s historical materialistic outlook.
 He instead leans heavily on the work of E. P. Thompson whose work for too long has been described as Marxist.
 Despite borrowing a few phrases or quotes from Marx or Engels Thompson’s work is really a negation of orthodox Marxism.

 His use of the term “moral economy” has been presented as a sort of Marxist analysis.
 The concept of a “moral economy” is usually attributed to Thompson it was in fact the Russian economist Alexander Chayanov who first expounded on this idea in the 1920s, despite making a few carefully worded criticisms of Thompson’s “moral economy” he largely accepts his premise.
-What is the moral economy according to Lancaster University “the Moral economy' might be defined as a kind of enquiry focusing on how economic activities of all kinds are influenced, structured and legitimized by moral sentiments, values and norms, and how in turn those are reinforced, compromised, or overridden by political economic pressures”.
+What is the moral economy according to Lancaster University “the Moral economy' might be defined as a kind of enquiry focusing on how economic activities of all sorts are influenced, structured and legitimized by moral sentiments, values and norms, and how in turn those are reinforced, compromised, or overridden by political economic pressures”.

 No matter how you try you wrap it up this theses have nothing to do with any Marxist concepts or methodology.
 Waddell has a tendency to separate what people thought about religion, duty and community from the significant economic changes that took place in the seventeenth century.
 Waddell like Thompson rejects the relationship between Base and superstructure.

 As one reviewer put it “Waddell does not claim to be an expert on new forms of economic development that came about during the later Stuart period.
 In the latter half of the book Waddell details activity of the people.
 He cites numerous strikes, protests, and communal actions that took place across England between 1660 and 1720.
-Due to his political blindness these events cannot be placed in relation to their political or social context.
+Due to his political blindness these events cannot be put in relation to their political or social context.
 His tendency to separate base and superstructure means his observations are superficial at best and are “treated only as manifestations of a more general sense of collective identity and agency”

 This separation between base and superstructure has become the hallmark of a number of historians that write on the history from below genre.
 Despite being labelled as out of date and unfashionable what Marx wrote in A Contribution to the Critique of Political Economy is still a valuable guide to understanding the changes that took place in people’s lives in the seventeenth century “In the social production of their existence, men inevitably enter into definite relations, which are independent of their will, namely [the] relations of production appropriate to a given stage in the development of their material forces of production.
 The totality of these relations of production constitutes the economic structure of society, the real foundation, on which arises a legal and political superstructure, and to which correspond definite forms of social consciousness.
 The mode of production of material life conditions the general process of social, political, and intellectual life".